 Soft rack systems are generally used to attach surfboards to the top of cars, but a lot of them can also be used for kayaks too.
 The word “soft” comes from the fact that these racks can be easily attached and removed, as opposed to hard-racks, which are used by people driving vehicles with rain gutters.

 The basic components of a soft-rack are two foam tubes with two straps running through their centers.
 Watch this video to learn how to install it, or contact your kayak vendor for instructions.
-We’ve also had a great experience
+We’ve also had a great experience with this particular soft rack as well.

 While soft racks are excellent for short trips, keep in mind that you’d need a more secure mounting system if you’re taking your kayak on a long trip.
 We typically define a short term as under 2 hours.